 The Impact of Artificial Additives and Flavorings

 Manufacturers use artificial additives and flavorings to make gummy vitamins taste better.
 These can be harmful, especially for people who are sensitive to them.
-The long-term effects of these additives are not well understood, adding to the safety concerns about gummy vitamins8.
+The long-term effects of these additives are not well understood, adding to the safety concerns about gummy vitamins.

 Risk of Overdose and Vitamin Toxicity

 The tasty nature of gummy vitamins can lead to accidental overdoses.
-Young children are especially at risk of iron overdose, a common cause of poisoning deaths in this age group8.
+Young children are especially at risk of iron overdose, a common cause of poisoning deaths in this age group.
 Different brands have different dosage recommendations, which can lead to taking too much of certain nutrients.

 The Potency and Shelf Life of Gummy Vitamins

 The quality of gummy vitamins can change based on how long they last and how they are stored.
 Unlike regular pills, gummy vitamins can spoil faster because of their environment.
-Studies show that vitamins usually last about two years, but this can change based on the type and where they are stored9.
+Studies show that vitamins usually last about two years, but this can change based on the type and where they are stored.

 How Storage Affects Nutrient Levels